Stripe launches Enhanced Issuer Network to help businesses reduce fraud and boost authorization rates

 How Enhanced Issuer Network leads to higher authorization rates and reduces fraud

 Businesses running on Stripe benefit from Enhanced Issuer Network with no additional integration work.
-On average, they see an 8% reduction in fraud and a 1–2% authorization rate uplift on all eligible volume processed with Capital One, Discover, and other major US issuers.
-For large businesses, even small improvements in authorization rates can translate to millions of dollars in additional annual revenue.
+On average, large businesses may see an 8% reduction in fraud and a 1–2% authorization rate uplift on eligible volume.
+For these large businesses, even small improvements in authorization rates can translate to millions of dollars in additional annual revenue.

 "Stripe’s Enhanced Issuer Network delivers more money right into a business's top line, without any effort.
 For consumers, it’s now less likely you’ll be a victim of fraud, and less likely you’ll have to experience the frustration of an issuer declining your legitimate purchase," said Tom Holman, head of product for cards acquiring at Stripe.